Antimatter Building Programme

 Deepened cryo-vibration coupling, structural-thermal interactions.
 665 findings (88 CRITICAL).

 Full ensemble verification.
-Expert persistence emerged.
+Specialist persistence emerged.
 2,205 findings converged to actionable set.

 Key FDRP Patterns Observed